What Is Financial Astrology? The Strange, Old, Surprisingly Persistent Tradition Explained

 Traders who use it as one input among many.
 A much larger group of working traders incorporate astrological technique into their broader process.
 Most don’t advertise the practice.
 You’d be surprised who does.

 Curious retail investors hunting for an edge.
-Probably the largest group, and the audience products like Fortunara are built for.
+Probably the largest group, and the audience Fortunara is built for.
 People who already read charts, follow earnings, and watch sentiment indicators — and figure that adding one more lens to their stack costs almost nothing if it points to even one trade they would have otherwise missed.

 Fortunara is the first mobile app built specifically for retail use of financial astrology.
 We track the same layers serious practitioners watch — lunar cycles, planetary aspects, outer planet ingresses, retrograde periods — and personalize the read to your sign, the instruments you watch, and the sectors you care about.
 Each morning you get a daily aura score, a personalized horoscope, a watchlist of cosmically aligned stocks and crypto, and curated astro-finance news.